Danube Bike Trail

 Beautiful valleys, quaint farmhouses, buzzing cities and baroque monasteries provide a fantastically scenic backdrop for the classic bicycle ride through Austria, the Danube Bike Trail.
 Discover the delights of the colorful Danube as you pedal through Upper Austria, Lower Austria and Vienna.

 The 365km long River Mur Cycling Trail follows the river from its source in the scenic National Park Hohe Tauern via the foodie-heaven of Graz all the way to Bad Radkersburg, Styria's southernmost point.
-Enjoy scenic cycling through spectacular scenery and Styrian wine and spa landscapes from spring until autumn.
+Enjoy scenic cycling through spectacular scenery and Styrian wine and spa landscapes from spring until fall.

 The Drau Cycle Path starts at the source of the River Drau in Toblacher Feld in Italy and follows the course of the river all the way through the East of Tirol and Carinthia to Maribor in Slovenia.
-It forms part of the R1 European cycleway and is one of Europe's most beautiful routes thanks to its great scenic and cultural diversity.
-Depending on your level of fitness and interest in the cultural attractions along the way, it takes about four to seven days to complete the entire route.
+It is part of the R1 European cycleway and one of Europe's most beautiful routes thanks to its great scenic and cultural diversity.
+Depending on your level of fitness & interest in the cultural attractions along the way, it takes about four to seven days to complete the entire route.

 Among Austria's most scenic bike rides, the Tauern Bike Path takes you from the impressive Krimmler Waterfalls along the rivers Salzach and Saalach to Salzburg, then on to Passau and the start of the Danube Cycle Path.
 Make sure to stop off in the unique Zell am See-Kaprun region where glaciers meet mountains and lakes, the Liechtenstein gorge near St. Johann im Pongau, as well as Hohenwerfen Castle and the ice caves near Werfen.